ashiikkhaan/react-admin-dashboard/README.md

 # Getting Started with Create React App and SASS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and I have used [SASS](https://sass-lang.com)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and I have used [SASS](https://sass-lang.com) for styling.

 ## Description and Instruction of this project